apache/spark/CONTRIBUTING.rst

 Once the branch is stable, the ``v1-10-stable`` branch is synchronized with ``v1-10-test``.
 The ``v1-10-stable`` branch is used to release ``1.10.x`` releases.

+The general approach is that cherry-picking a commit that has already had a PR and unit tests run against main is done to ``v1-10-test`` branch, but PRs from contributors towards 1.10 should target ``v1-10-stable`` branch.

+The ``v1-10-test`` branch and ``v1-10-stable`` ones are merged just before the release and that's the time when they converge.

 Development Environments
 ========================